 Best of the Rest

-Rounding out the rest of the top ten list include Kosovo, Vilnius, the Vipava Valley and Tirana – all places which a decade ago would never have been considered by Brits as a potential holiday destination but which now offer the natural charm that more overdeveloped cities have lost.
+Rounding out the rest of the top ten list include Kosovo, Vilnius, the Vipava Valley and Tirana – all places which a decade ago would never have been considered by Scots as a potential holiday destination but which now offer the natural charm that more overdeveloped cities have lost.